 Darren Stein contributed this article on the healing power of crystals and gemstones and the ephod stones.

 I have always been puzzled by the sudden explosion of New Age retailers selling everything from Native American dream catchers to statues of the Buddha.
 In particular, the booming sales of semi-precious stones which they claim possess various abilities and resonances relating to physical and psychological healing intrigued me.
 Scientific sceptics have of course dismissed the matter.
 I was surprised to find a number of references to similar beliefs within the Torah, Talmud and Zohar.r

-Stones in the Ephod (Hoshen Stones)
+Stones of the Ephod (Hoshen Stones)